-Most competitive rates in Red Deer
+Most competitive rates of First Aid Certification in Red Deer

 Red Deer First Aid offers an assortment of training courses and programs at the lowest rates.
 Training course rates are inclusive of taxes, certificates, and St Mark James registration fees.
 All expenses incurred at itemized clearly, with “no invisible expenses”.
 All manuals and equipment used during the entirety of the training are included in the training course rates.
 You are assured your money’s worth with Red Deer First Aid.

 Red Deer First Aid is able to compete with other training service providers in Alberta is because of the number of classes it offers trainees.
 CPR training courses, stand-alone CPR classes, private classes, and refresher courses are available at Red Deer First Aid.

 - Emergency first aid, CPR and AED